Student Financial Responsibilities

 Important: Maintain an Accurate Mailing Address

-Students are required to maintain an accurate address with the school.
-Update your address on the Personal Information page in Banner Web, or submit a Change of Address Form, available from the Office of the Registrar.
+Students are required to maintain an accurate address with FVSU.
+Access the MyFVSU portal to update your address on the Personal Information page, or to submit a Change of Address Form.

 Failure to receive a student account statement in the mail is not an adequate reason for nonpayment.

 If a student account is sent to a collection agency, additional fees will be added to the balance due.
 These fees may add up to 15% of the original balance due.
-In addition, the collection agency may report the delinquency to a credit bureau.
+The collection agency may also report the delinquency to a credit bureau.

 Accounts Receivable Hold

-An Accounts Receivable (AR) hold is placed on accounts with a balance that is past due.
+An Accounts Receivable (AR) hold is placed on accounts with a past due balance.
 The balance can originate from tuition, fees, room and meals, fines, financial aid reductions, course load adjustments or other financial activity on your account.
 An AR hold prevents registration, viewing grades, receiving transcripts, and access to academic records and University services.